-Individual cover may need to be arranged for any healthcare procedures - advice will be sought from the Insurance and Risk Management Team.
+Individual cover may need to be arranged for any healthcare procedures.
+Where necessary, advice will be sought from an Insurance and Risk Management Team.
 Any requirements of the insurance, such as the need for staff to be trained, should be made clear and complied with.
 In the event of a claim alleging negligence by a member of staff, civil actions are likely to be brought against the employer.

 Staff that assist with administering medication to a child in accordance with the procedures detailed within this policy are explicitly reassured that they will be acting within the scope of their employment and that they will be indemnified.
 Indemnity requires that these procedures are followed as described in this policy.
 The indemnity though will not be given in cases of fraud, dishonesty, or criminal offence.
-In the most unlikely event of any civil action for damages being taken against you, the County Council will accept responsibility in accordance with the indemnity.
+In the most unlikely event of any civil action for damages being taken against a staff member, the Local Authority will accept responsibility in accordance with the indemnity.
 Any member of staff will be fully supported throughout the process should an allegation be made.

-18. Complaints
+Complaints

 Should parents/carers be unhappy with any aspect of their child's care, then they must discuss their concerns with the school.
 This will be with the child's class teacher in the first instance, with whom any issues should be addressed.
-If this does not resolve the problem or allay the concern, the problem should be brought to the attention of Melissa Ford, Inclusion Leader or a member of the senior leadership team, who will, where necessary, bring concerns to the attention of the head teacher.
+If this does not resolve the problem or allay the concern, the problem should be brought to the attention of Lorna O'Dwyer, SENCo or any other member of the senior leadership team, who will, where necessary, bring concerns to the attention of the head teacher.

-If the situation remains unresolved, then a letter outlining the concern should be sent formally to the Clerk to the Governors at the school address.
+If the situation remains unresolved, then a letter outlining the concern should be sent formally to the Clerk to the Governors at the school address in line with the Trust's Concerns and Complaints Policy.